 Part the First: NSFW but in the words of the great Winston Wolf, and I will paraphrase because this is a family blog, let's (ahem) avoid reveling in the pleasure of the moment without considering that much work is left to be done.
 Chelsea came into this game with legs of lead after a brutal 1-1 Europa League draw against Sparta a mere three nights previous.
 As a result, we looked for the first time in eons as (gasp!) the faster team.
 Only Darren Cahill and to a lesser extent Demba Ba moved as if they were fresh and in the former's case, I tip my cap what with him playing every minute of every game next to CB's that are less than steady.
 My point being Chelsea was far from their physical best.
-I don't mean to be a downer (perhaps the pain of Southampton is still too fresh, 6 goals and two matches ago but still...) but we need to take into account that Chelsea had as much gas in the tank as we two weeks ago.
+I don't mean to be a downer (perhaps the pain of Southampton is still too fresh, 6 goals and two matches ago but still...).
+It's just that we need to take into account Chelsea had as much gas in the tank as we had two weeks ago.

 Of course, that didn't stop me from loving every minute of this glorious match.